 This, in our opinion, is the most fun page to create because no matter your industry, you can give it a lot of personality.
 This page should tell the user who you are, who your team is, how and where your business started, and what your business’s goals are.

 It’s on the About Us page that you can be a bit more personal while also being sure to delineate why users should buy from you and not your competition.
 Tell them what makes you stand out, what makes you special and unique.

-Be entertaining when you tell your story and always add pictures of you, your team, your dog, your office, whatever it is you want your users to see, let them see it.
+Be entertaining when you tell your story, and always add pictures of you, your team, your dog, your office, or whatever it is you want your users to see.
+Let them see it.

 Feel free to add a video, too.
 It can be of you thanking people for visiting or providing the history of your company and where you want it to go in the future.
 It can be interviews with team members about why they love working with you.
 It can be of your 10-year-old daughter giving a list of reasons to work with you.

-Make this page fun (if appropriate) and let your users see who it is behind the business.
+Make this page fun (if appropriate), and let your users see who is behind the business.